What is haze?

 How is haze measured?

-- Total luminous transmittance measurement: in this mode, the reflectance port is covered and the specular transmission component is included (SCI).
+- Total luminous transmittance measurement: in this mode, the reflectance port is covered and the specular component is included (SCI).

-- Diffuse luminous transmittance measurement: in this mode, the reflectance port is uncovered and the specular transmission component is excluded (SCE).
+- Diffuse luminous transmittance measurement: in this mode, the reflectance port is uncovered and the specular component is excluded (SCE).

 With the two measurement modes, the total and diffuse luminous transmittances can be measured and the haze can be calculated.